ANT-RX/ANT-RX/README.md

 # About Me:
-Hello, I'm Antonio.<br><br>I am a junior programmer, constantly eager to improve and take on increasingly challenging projects.
-Currently, I work as a Full Stack Developer, where I use languages such as Python, C++ and C#.<br><br>I am interested in collaborating on projects involving the development of new technologies.
-I am passionate about robotics and microcontroller programming.<br><br>I am continuously improving my skills as a programmer and exploring new ways to develop my projects.
+Hello, I'm Antonio.<br><br>I'm a junior programmer, constantly eager to improve and take on increasingly challenging projects.
+Currently, I work as a Full Stack Developer, where I use languages such as Python, C++ and C#.<br><br>I'm interested in collaborating on projects involving the development of new technologies.
+I'm passionate about robotics and microcontroller programming.<br><br>I am continuously improving my skills as a programmer and exploring new ways to develop my projects.

 # 💻 Tech Stack: